xk1234/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <ins>find persons by name and tag (UC5)</ins>.
-2. User requests to tag all persons currently on the list.
+2. User requests to tag all persons currently shown.
-3. AddressBook adds the tags to all persons currently on the list.
+3. AddressBook adds the tags to all persons currently shown.
    Use case ends.

 **Extensions**